OfficeDev/office-js-docs-pr/docs/excel/custom-functions-web-reqs.md

 # Receive and handle data with custom functions

-One of the ways that custom functions enhances Excel's power is by receiving data from locations other than the workbook, such as the web or a server (through WebSockets).
+One of the ways that custom functions enhance Excel's power is by receiving data from locations other than the workbook, such as the web or a server (through [WebSockets](https://developer.mozilla.org/docs/Web/API/WebSockets_API)).
 You can request external data through an API like [`Fetch`](https://developer.mozilla.org/docs/Web/API/Fetch_API) or by using `XmlHttpRequest` [(XHR)](https://developer.mozilla.org/docs/Web/API/XMLHttpRequest), a standard web API that issues HTTP requests to interact with servers.

 [!include[Excel custom functions note](../includes/excel-custom-functions-note.md)]